rails/rails/guides/source/getting_started.md

 <%= @user.about_me %>
 ```

-The +users/show+ template will automatically include the content of the
+The `users/show` template will automatically include the content of the
-+users/_user_details+ template.
+`users/_user_details` template.
 Note that partials are prefixed by an underscore,
 as to not be confused with regular views.
 However, you don't include the
-underscore when including them with the +helper+ method.
+underscore when including them with the `helper` method.

 TIP: You can read more about partials in the "Layouts and Rendering in
 Rails":layouts_and_rendering.html guide.

-Our +edit+ action looks very similar to the +new+ action, in fact they
+Our `edit` action looks very similar to the `new` action, in fact they
 both share the same code for displaying the form.
 Lets clean them up by
 using a partial.

-Create a new file +app/views/posts/_form.html.erb+ with the following
+Create a new file `app/views/posts/_form.html.erb` with the following
 content:

 ```erb